-Here’s a full-on corkscrew spiral dress for a grown-up!
+Here’s a full length corkscrew spiral dress for a grown-up! …with wolves on it.

 When I was a teenager, I found a spiral dress at a second hand shop.
 It was too small for me, but I was so fascinated with those seams going round and round that I bought it anyway.
 Eventually I decided it was silly to own something I couldn’t wear, and donated it again.

 Later I wished I had kept it to cut apart and use for a pattern.
 That’s what got me going on spirals.
 The skirts were just a compromise because the top part was too intimidating.

 In the early years I merged a color blocked peasant top with spiral skirt sections, as you’ve no doubt already seen on the spirals page.

-But what I really wanted was full barber pole / candy cane, spirals top to bottom.
+But what I really wanted was the real deal, barber pole / candy cane, diagonal spirals top to bottom.

 I found some ideas on the internet that had been drafted with CAD but not actually made into a dress, much less a dress for me.
 That made me feel my lack of skillz and didn’t help.